from Souvenirs of Kiev

-A week ago, on a sunny afternoon, Herr Oberst came to my studio.
-I was tucking in the tails of my headscarf and eyeing the work I had before me: one embroidered shirt for a Wehrmacht soldier, who I have since heard terrorizes the civilians when he’s drunk; another blouse, still sleeveless and unembroidered, hung on the wooden makeshift mannequin.
-That one, for the German woman who had transferred to Kiev to be near her lover.
-She comes to me, all dressed up in city clothing from the west and toting a pair of miniature Spitzes on leashes.
-She coos to them as if they are precious, innocent children.
-The urge to kick them all is something I have not yet come to terms with.
-Years ago, I would never think like this.
-Years ago, we did not realize we lived in a fairytale.
+The Herr Oberst came to me on a sunny afternoon just a week ago.
+I was tucking in the tails of my headscarf and eyeing the work I had in my studio: one embroidered shirt for a Wehrmacht soldier, who I have since heard terrorizes the civilians when he’s drunk; another blouse, still sleeveless and with no embroidery, hung on the wooden makeshift mannequin.
+That one was for the German woman, who had transferred to Kiev to be near her boyfriend.
+She came to me, all dressed up in city clothing from the west and toting a pair of miniature Spitzes on leashes.
+She cooed to them as if they were precious, innocent children.
+The urge to kick them all—the woman and the dogs—was something I still have not come to terms with.
+Years ago, I would never have thought like this.
+Years ago, we lived in a fairytale.

-Dressed in a smart uniform, his dark hair carefully groomed and parted to one side, Herr Oberst examined my studio.
-And I examined him.
-His features were handsome but his gray eyes could cut right through you.
+The Herr Oberst appeared in my workplace wearing a smart uniform.
+His dark hair was carefully groomed and parted to one side.
+His features were handsome but his gray eyes cut right through me.
 A schuma was also with him, a policeman I recognized from earlier years whose name is Chovnik.
-Oh, he calls himself one of us – nashi – but he is a rat!
+Ha!
+He calls himself one of us—nashi—but he is a rat!
 When the Bolsheviks ran this city, he licked their shoes with glee.
-When the NKVD ran rampant, he led one of their teams.
-Now, with Kiev sealed off by the Germans, he shines the boots of Nazis.
+When the NKVD ran rampant, he led one of their squads.
+Now, with Kiev sealed off by the Germans, he slobbers on the boots of the Nazis.
 Anything for a piece of bread these days, which is as accessible as diamonds are to peasants.

 To measure for a shirt, I may start at the base of the neck and then across both shoulders.
 That’s how I started with the German officer.
-Avoiding his eyes, avoiding looking at his face entirely, I moved to his front and pulled the tape from the collarbone to just below the belt-line.
+Avoiding his eyes—avoiding looking at his face entirely—I moved to his front and pulled the tape from the collarbone to just below the beltline.
 I am a professional.
-Measuring men does not bother me, but at that moment I was more than aware of the black cross on the buckle.
+Measuring men does not bother me but at that moment I was more than aware of his belt.
+The black cross.
 The Latin letters.
 I was aware of what lay below that belt, and my hand shook.
-Not from curiosity, or desire, but from fear of the killer instinct.
-Like an animal’s, our intuition rarely fails us, and I have crossed borders I never dreamed of in order to survive.
-You learn to depend on your intuition, and on your intuition alone.
+Not from curiosity, or desire.
+From fear.
+Fear of the killer instinct within each of us.
+Our intuition rarely fails us, and I have crossed borders I never dreamed of in order to survive.
+You learn to depend on your intuition and—when you have nothing else—on your intuition alone.